Building C++ SDL iOS App on Linux

 https://gitlab.com/demensdeum/cube-art-project

-All of this was discharged into app / jni, each “module” in a separate folder, such as app / jni / FSGL.
-Next, you have the option to find workers generators Application.mk and Android.mk files, I have not found, but maybe there’s a simple solution based on CMake.
-Click on a link and start to get acquainted with the format of the build files for Android NDK:
+We unload all this into app/jni, each “module” into a separate folder, for example app/jni/FSGL.
+Next, you have the option of finding working generators for the Application.mk and Android.mk files, I did not find any, but perhaps there is a simple solution based on CMake.
+Follow the links and begin to get acquainted with the build file format for Android NDK:

 https://developer.android.com/ndk/guides/application_mk